Positive Parenting for Blended Families: 5 Tips for Success

 When talking about your step-child’s mother, father, or the child himself, it’s important to make sure you’re always coming from a place of respect.
 Children have a way of picking up on negativity, hostility, and anger.
 And just as you want and deserve to be respected, your co-parents deserve the same thing.

 The same goes for the kids themselves!
 Respect your children and they will respect you.
-By modeling this behavior, you are setting a wonderful example for how your children should treat each other and their parents.
+By modeling this behavior, you are setting a wonderful example of how your children should treat each other and their parents.

 Now, should you find it impossible to speak respectfully to your ex, Christina McGhee–divorce coach and author of Parenting Apart: How Separated and Divorced Parents Can Raise Happy and Secure Kids–recommends using one of a few highly rated mobile apps designed to help structure communication for co-parents (such as CoParenter and Truece).